BrianWill/byteschool/markdown/go/basic data types, variables.md

 var g int8 = 2000         // compile error: the max value of an int8 is 127
 ```

-An arithmetic operation's operands must both be the same type.
-The operation's return value is the same type as the operands:
+The operands of an arithmetic operation must both be the same type.
+The return value is the same type as the operands:

 ```go
 var foo int = 2